-1982 (51 Context for decision: MSAC makes its advice in accordance with its Terms of Reference, visit the MSAC website
+Context for decision: MSAC makes its advice in accordance with its Terms of References visit the MSAC website

-1. Purpose of application
+Purpose of application 1.

-A resubmission seeking public funding for the gene expression profiling (GEP) test using the real-time reverse-transcriptase polymerase chain reaction (RT-PCR) technique for 21 genes (Oncotype DX® or ODX) in women with newly diagnosed stage I or II breast cancer, who are oestrogen receptor positive (ER-positive) or progesterone receptor positive (PR-positive), Human Epidermal Growth Factor Receptor 2 negative (HER2-negative), and lymph node negative (LN-negative), was received from Specialised Therapeutics by the Department of Health.
+An application for a resubmission (iteration 5) for gene expression profiling (GEP) test using the real-time reverse-transcriptase polymerase chain reaction (RT-PCR) technique for 21 genes (Oncotype DX® or ODX) in women with newly diagnosed stage I or II breast cancer, who are oestrogen receptor positive (ER-positive) or progesterone receptor positive (PRpositive), Human Epidermal Growth Factor Receptor 2 negative (HER2-negative), and lymph node negative (LN-negative), was received by the Department of Health in February 2019.